-The Minister for Industry and Science provided this Statement of Expectations to CSIRO on 23 February 2015.
+The Minister for Industry, Science and Technology provided the Statement of Expectations to CSIRO on 13 February 2020.
 The CSIRO Board responded with its Statement of Intent outlining how CSIRO will meet these expectations.

 A PDF of the original letter containing the Statement of Expectations and the responding Statement of Intent is available to all staff.

 - Letter containing Statement of Expectations PDF (678 KB)